-Weed out female plants since they produce fewer spears that are also smaller in size.
+Wait until the threat of frost has passed and the seedlings are large enough before transplanting outside.
+When the seedlings flower, weed out female plants since they produce fewer spears than male plants.
 You can do this by using a magnifying glass to look at the flowers when they first appear.
 Female flowers have a well-developed, three-lobed stamen and six undeveloped, small pistils, while male blossoms are longer and larger than the females and have six larger, well-developed stamens and one small, undeveloped pistil.

 If you fail to catch any female plants at this stage, you'll notice they grow red berries in late summer, and you'll want to dispose of these when you notice them so they can be replaced with male plants later on.
-Some modern cultivars such as 'Jersey Supreme' only grow male plants and produce nearly three times as much as other varieties as a result.
+Most modern hybrid cultivars such as 'Jersey Giant' only produce male plants that yield a greater harvest.

 In winter, trim the stalks down to the ground and be sure to mulch well to protect them from frost.
-In spring after the risk of frost has passed, transplant the saplings into their permanent bed by following the same process as starting asparagus from a sapling.
+In spring after the risk of frost has passed, transplant the small plants into a permanent bed if they're currently in a temporary location.

 The majority of people start growing asparagus plants by purchasing root bundles with a small stalk at the top.
 These are known as crowns and are available from nurseries only once a year in early spring.
 One-year-old crowns are preferable to older crowns, as they suffer less from transplant shock.
 Soak crowns in water for at least 20 minutes to prepare them for planting.

-The process is the same for transplanting asparagus seedlings or planting new crowns.
-Before planting, work 5-10-10 fertilizer into the soil using around 1 to 2 pounds per 100 square feet of soil.
-Next, dig a trench about a foot wide and a foot deep (or deeper for heirloom varietals).
-Every 18 inches, fortify the area where the root system will sit by combining garden soil with a shovelful of compost.
+Before planting asparagus crowns, work 5-10-10 fertilizer into the soil using around 1 to 2 pounds per 100 square feet of soil.
+Next, dig a trench about 10 inches wide and 10 inches deep (or deeper for heirloom varietals).

-Shape this into a mound about 6 inches below ground level and then set the crown on the top with the roots draping around the sides of the mound.
+Place the roots "head to toe," meaning with all the buds facing the same direction and their roots straight out behind them so that one plant's roots end at the next plant's bud.
+The practice of spreading out the roots like an octopus over a mound of soil in the trench is an outdated and unnecessary method.
 Cover the roots with soil until it meets the bottom of the stalk.
 Lay a top layer of mulch made from organic matter such as straw, pine needles or leaves 2 inches deep.
 These forms of mulch are preferable, as heavy mulch can impede the growth of asparagus spears through the soil.

-When shoots begin to appear, move the mulch and add more soil or compost until the trench has been filled back up to ground level.
+When shoots begin to appear, rake back the mulch and add more soil or compost from the sides of the trench until the trench has been filled back up to ground level.
 Then, add more mulch.

 In What Zone Does Asparagus Grow Best?